Moving Map#

 Create via Tools#

-1. Go to Tools > User waypoints
+1. Navigate to Tools > User waypoints.

-2. Tap Add a new waypoint
+2. Tap the + Add a new waypoint button.

 Note